joinpursuit/Pursuit-Core-Web/fundamentals/variables/variables_update.md

 # Variables

+## Standards
+LF.2

-## Goals
+## Objectives

 * Understand the difference between a statement and an expression.
 * Independently define, assign value to, and modify variables.
 * Understand what `state` means
 * Differentiate between `var`, `let` and `const` for variable declaration

-## Vocabulary
+## Keywords

 * expression vs statement
 * variable